-SWISS to fly to the South Korean capital Seoul from May
+SWISS to fly to the South Korean capital Seoul from May - SWI swissinfo.ch

 + SWISS and Lufthansa to resume flights to Tel Aviv in January

-The airline is also expanding its long-haul network to the west with Washington D.C., USA and Toronto, Canada in the spring.
+The airline is also expanding its long-haul network to the west with Washington D.C., USA, and Toronto, Canada, in spring.

 Translated from German by DeepL/amva